TriplyDB/Documentation/docs/triplydb-js/index.md

       <dt><code>"private"</code> (default)</dt>
       <dd>The dataset can only be accessed by organization members.</dd>
       <dt><code>"internal"</code></dt>
-      <dd>The dataset can only be accessed by users that are logged into the TriplyDB instance.
+      <dd>The dataset can only be accessed by users that are logged into the TriplyDB catalog.
       <dt><code>"public"</code></dt>
       <dd>The dataset can be accessed by everybody.</dd>
     </dl>